hashicorp/consul/website/source/api/acl/tokens.html.md

 - `SecretID` `(string: "")` - Specifies a UUID to use as the token's Secret ID.
    If not specified a UUID will be generated for this field.
 Added in v1.5.0.
+   **Note**: The SecretID is used to authorize operations against Consul and should be generated from an appropriate cryptographic source.

 - `Description` `(string: "")` - Free form human readable description of the token.